y-scope/spider/examples/huntsman/clp-search/README.md

 ## How the client works

-1. **Discover archives** — every immediate subdirectory of `--input`, canonicalized to an absolute path and sorted by name (deterministic task order).
+1. **Discover archives** — every immediate subdirectory of `--input`, canonicalized to an absolute path and sorted by name, then shuffled (unless `--no-shuffle`) to randomize task-to-worker assignment.
 2. **Prepare outputs + graph** — create a unique run directory and assign each archive a unique output file `<run-dir>/<index>-<archive-name>.jsonl` (tasks never share an output path).
 Build a **flat** `TaskGraph`: one `clp_search::search` task per archive, each with three graph inputs